What Anger is?

-It is an emotion people evolve as a response for distinct situations.
-It is considered as a feeling of being normal to angry, but when this emotion of anger runs out of control, it can create a serious problem.
-Anger usually indicates that we do not think rationally, and end up doing things which we regret later.
+It is an emotion people evolve as a response to distinct situations.
+It is considered a feeling of being normal to angry.
+Still, when this emotion of anger runs out of control, it can create a serious problem.
+Anger usually indicates that we do not reason and end up doing things that we regret later.

-Some tend to show their anger by swearing, shouting at anyone and even physically.
-Others experience the feeling of self-loathing, and worthlessness.
-Moreover, some people tend to show their ill-temper by passive aggression.
+Some tend to show anger by swearing, shouting at anyone and even physically.
+Others experience the feeling of self-loathing and worthlessness.
+Moreover, some people tend to show their ill temper through passive aggression.

 Mentally you might feel

 - Like a ‘red mist’ comes over you